-6.4 Temperature Calibration
+5.4 Temperature Calibration

 The temperature input is factory calibrated for the highest accuracy.
-Temperature calibration is not recommended unless the installation involves long cable lengths.
-For example, at 50 feet, readings may be off $\pm 0.2$ °C. The temperature calibration sequence is essentially a 1-point offset calibration that allows adjustments of approximately $\pm 5$ °C.
+Temperature calibration is not recommended; however, it is provided for applications in which very long cable lengths are needed.
+For example, at 50 feet, readings may be off $\pm 0.2$ °C.

+The temperature calibration sequence is essentially a 1-point offset calibration that allows adjustments of approximately $\pm 5$ °C.

 The sensor temperature may be calibrated on line, or the sensor can be removed from the process and placed into a known solution temperature reference.
 In any case, it is critical that the sensor be allowed to reach temperature equilibrium with the solution in order to provide the highest accuracy.
 When moving the sensor between widely different temperature conditions, it may be necessary to allow the sensor to stabilize as much as one hour before the calibration sequence is initiated.
-If the sensor is on-line, the user may want to set the output HOLD feature prior to calibration to lock out any output fluctuations.
+If the sensor is on-line, the user may want to set the output HOLD (see section 4.11) feature prior to calibration to lock out any output fluctuations.